Bill-M123/pic_a_wheel/README.md

 # Status

-Proposed program for 5/21
+Proposed program for 5/26+

+Everything working, provided you allow refreshes to page.
+There are a few race conditions where the browser can go faster than the server in terms of ht eplots not being available.
+This cause some cosmetic issues, but the actual score graph and the score table are correct after showdown.
+Also, the interim tables during hand should be correct.

+One note: The final table is technically correct, but a little difficult to interpret relative to the last hand.
+It probably needs a column of three to summarize last hand effects on overall bankroll.

+From before, and now can be excercised.

-Lots of cosmetic changes.
+Some cosmetic changes.
 If testing, pay attention to each page.
-For example, coi shows active screen post declare done, scoring and cummulative bets and antes working on showdown page, card values converted to account for picture cards, etc.
+For example, coin shows active screen post declare done, scoring and cummulative bets and antes working on showdown page, card values converted to account for picture cards, etc.

-Additionally, showdow page should automatically revert to full_table on reset.
+Additionally, showdown page should automatically revert to full_table on reset.

 Currently Running tenth_deal.py:  This has the following additional fixes: